All RMIT University students traveling overseas on an approved global experience receive complimentary travel insurance.

 You are covered up to 180 days.
 If your program is longer than this, for example a year-long exchange, you will have to let RMIT Insurance know via email firstname.lastname@example.org.

-You will be covered for holiday travel in addition to your RMIT program, either before or after your program as long as your trip does not exceed 180 days.
+You will be covered for holiday travel of maximum of one month in addition to your RMIT program.
+This is an accumulated total applying regardless of whether private travel is taken before or after your program (or both).

 What am I covered for?

-Read the Global Mobility Student Travel Insurance Summary for an overview of the insurance policy coverage.
+Read the Global Experience Student Travel Insurance Summary for an overview of the insurance policy coverage.

 What am I not covered for?